- On April 20, 2021

 Just remember that fans don’t actually make rooms any cooler.
 They only make people more comfortable by generating wind.
 There’s absolutely no point in running a fan when no one is in the room, so only turn them on when you need them.
 Running fans in an empty room will waste energy and raise your utility bills, which defeats the purpose of using them.

 Ceiling fans can make you feel like it is cooler in the house than it actually is.
-Just set them to blow air downward in the summer and switch them to move air upwards during winter.
+Just set them to blow air downward in the summer and switch them to move the air upwards during winter.

 7. Open Vents Throughout the House

-There’s a very good reason for why your air conditioning system was designed the way it is.
+There’s a very good reason why your air conditioning system was designed the way it is.
 Keeping all the vents open can help the system move air more efficiently.
 Shutting some of your home’s vents can disrupt the balance – suffocating the system and making it work harder to cool your house.

 What Temperature Should I Set My Air Conditioner at To Save Money?